Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access

-In the following sections, we will report the results for structural measurements, including crystal fraction in \S \ref{subsec:structure}, from which we will deduce the phase envelope in \S \ref{subsec:phase}.
-We then present the corresponding phase diagram as the osmotic pressure versus volume fraction in \S \ref{subsec:op}.
-We interrogate the impact of hardness in \S \ref{subsec:frenkeltest}.
-The time evolutions of osmotic pressure and crystal fraction are shown in \S \ref{subsec:app_time}.
-In each section, we will point out the path-dependence of the final system state, as it changes with melting or freezing protocol.
+The following sections present structural and thermodynamic results in sequence.
+Section~\ref{subsec:structure} reports structural metrics, most principally crystal fraction, from which we infer the phase envelope in Section~\ref{subsec:phase}.
+The resulting phase diagram, expressed as osmotic pressure versus volume fraction, is discussed in Section~\ref{subsec:op}.
+Section~\ref{subsec:frenkeltest} examines the effect of particle hardness as a direct test of Frenkel’s mechanistic model, and Section~\ref{subsec:app_time} presents the time evolution of osmotic pressure and crystal fraction.
+In each case, we emphasize the path dependence of the final system state as a function of the sample preparation route (melting versus freezing).